 In addition, there were other comments that highlight it’s design and email notifications are a point of contention.
 With one users stating that “It still looks like it’s from the 90’s.”

 So if you are looking to moving into 2019 and beyond and want a task management tool that keeps tasks front and center of the solution then you may be looking for an alternative to Basecamp.
+Perhaps you’re also looking for alternatives for your web development team too if you’re undertaking a re-brand, you can look into web developers such as Rocket Pilots and more to see if they can create the site you have envisioned.

 In the list below we detail our favorite alternatives to Basecamp and why you and your team may want to consider them.